nfrankeln/nfrankeln/README.md

    ### Update 5
 Spent 2 weeks getting familiar with figma and now Im starting to learn JAVA!
 My next project will be a web app for a local charity Im so excited!

+   ### Update 6

+   Been about a year since I posted.
+Been working at my first job as a dev might do some more projects might not idk cio